Synthetixio/SIPs/content/sccp/sccp-276.md

 # Abstract

-The contract setup by 1inch is no longer suitable for atomic swaps, as it does not have the necessary fusion protections that enforce a trade delay.
-A new contract is being worked on specifically for the atomic exchange offering by the 1inch team and is expected to be integrated the coming few days.
+The contract setup by 1inch is no longer suitable for atomic swaps, as it does not have the necessary fusion-only protections that enforce a trade delay.
+A new contract is being worked by the 1inch team, that incorporates those protections and is expected to be integrated the coming few days.

 # Motivation